nfour/js-to-ahk/README.md

 // ~LButton::RButton

 ahk.toFile('./myScript.ahk')
-// Writes the script to the path, which is relative to the file this is called from
+// Writes the script to the path, which is relative to the initial file, `dirname(require.main.filename)`

 ahk.toString() // Returns the script as as string.
 /*